Scholarship Search

 EAST - ELAC Math Department Scholarship - SP

-The ELAC Math Department Scholarship is designed to encourage and support an ELAC student who has encountered struggles taking and completing his/her mathematics requirement(s).
-Through perseverance and hard work, the candidate succeeded in passing his/her math classes and plans to further his/her education at a four-year institution.
-Criteria:
+The ELAC Math Department Scholarship is designed to encourage and support an ELAC student who has encountered struggles in taking and completing his/her Mathematics requirement(s).
+Through perseverance and hard work, the candidate succeeded in passing his/her Math classes and plans to further his/her education at a four-year institution.

-The ELAC Math Scholarship is designed to encourage and support an ELAC student who has demonstrated academic excellence in the field of Mathematics, will be enrolled at ELAC in the Fall 2024, and plans to further his/her education at a four-year institution in the field of Mathematics.
-Criteria:
+The ELAC Mathematics Major Scholarship is designed to encourage and support an ELAC student who has demonstrated academic excellence in the field of Mathematics, will be enrolled at ELAC in Fall 2026, and plans to further his/her education at a four-year institution in the field of Mathematics.

 EAST - ELAC Mathematics Major Scholarship for Transfer Students - SP

-The ELAC Mathematics Major Scholarship for Transfer Students is designed to encourage and support an ELAC student who has demonstrated academic excellence in the field of Mathematics and plans to further his/her education by transferring to a four-year institution in the field of Mathematics.
-Criteria:
+The ELAC Mathematics Major Scholarship for Transfer Students is designed to encourage and support an ELAC student who has demonstrated academic excellence in the field of Mathematics and will be transferring to a four-year institution in the field of Mathematics in the Fall 2026.

 EAST - English Department - Outstanding Achievement in English Scholarship SP